 IS DIVORCE INEVITABLE IF YOU MARRY OUTSIDE YOUR RACE, CLASS, AND SOCIAL ECONOMIC GROUP?

-Marrying outside your race used to be really taboo in America, much more so than class and social economic group.
-Actual federal laws were written in order to allow people of different races to be able to marry each other I am told.
-No such laws have had to be written for class and social economic group so the two latter are not as controversial as the former.
+Marrying outside your race used to be really taboo in America.
+Not so much with class and social-economic group.
+Actual federal laws had to be written in order to allow people of different races to be able to marry each other I am told.
+No such laws have had to be written for class and social-economic groups so the two latter are not as controversial as the former.

-Be that as it may, I think that people of different races are probably more likely to tough out the marriage longer than people of different classes and social economic groups and that the two former are more likely to tough out the marriage than people who are in the same class and social economic group – and simply because they have so much more to prove.
+Be that as it may, I think that people of different races are probably more likely to tough out the marriage longer than people of different classes and social-economic groups; and that the two latter are more likely to tough out the marriage than people who are in the same class and social-economic group – and simply because they have so much more to prove.